turingschool/portfolios/students/1806-back/jesse-ling/20180919-jesse-ling-B2.md

 I wanted to learn how to apply the content presented in Mod 1 and use that to build an actual website that users can visit.
 I wanted to learn basic Rails and ActiveRecord fundamentals as well as revisit SQL.

+(What did you struggle most with this module?
+What did you learn from that struggle?)

+I struggled a lot this mod.
+In fact, I haven't struggled that much in a very long time.
+I just wasn't understanding things and before I had a chance to synthesize the information, I was bombarded with more content.
+I learned that despite what I think I'm capable of, I can do this.
+I'm good enough, I'm smart enough, and gosh darn it, people like me.

 ## Rubric Scores

 * **A: End-of-Module Assessment**: X